 Pinellas County was formed in 1912, when it separated from Hillsborough County.
 A popular beach destination, magazines routinely rate Pinellas County beaches among the best in the entire country.
 However, with only 280 square miles and a booming population of 916,542 as of the 2010 Census, Pinellas County is perhaps the most densely populated county in Florida.
 Even Miami-Dade County, with its dense urban atmosphere near the coast has a significant amount of undeveloped land in the Everglades.
 No similar amount of undeveloped land is found in Pinellas County, with the exception of the Brooker Creek Preserve north of Oldsmar.

-This page covers the system of state and county roads in Pinellas County, excluding Interstates, U.S. Highways, and Florida 60.
+This page covers the system of state and county roads in Pinellas County, excluding Interstates, U.S. Highways, and SR 60.
 Not all state and county roads in Pinellas County are profiled here.

 Unconstructed Pinellas Belt Expressway